makecode91-ship-it/FlashMind/README.md

 **FlashMind** is an early-stage AI-powered learning platform designed to help students learn faster, stay motivated, and create better study materials.

-The project combines flashcards, quizzes, notes, courses, progress tracking, streaks, coins, rewards, and AI-generated learning content in one clean workspace.
+FlashMind combines AI-generated quizzes, flashcards, notes, courses, progress tracking, streaks, coins, rewards, and gamification in one clean learning workspace.

-## Overview
+## About the Project

-FlashMind is being built to solve a common problem: many students want to learn consistently, but they struggle with motivation, organization, and creating useful study materials.
+Many students struggle with motivation, organization, and creating effective study materials.
+FlashMind is being built to solve this problem by making learning more interactive, personalized, and consistent.

-FlashMind helps users turn topics, notes, and learning goals into interactive study sessions using AI.
-The goal is to make learning more personalized, more engaging, and easier to continue every day.
+The goal of FlashMind is not only to give users answers, but to help them understand topics, practice actively, and build better learning habits.

-## Planned Features
+## Key Features

 * AI-generated quizzes
 * AI-generated flashcards